Putin calls on Russia to play by doping rules for Olympics

 Of those, two were later disqualified for doping, more than any other country.

 The International Olympic Committee lifted its suspension of Russia immediately after the Pyeongchang Games.
-Putin says there should be no similar “restrictions” on any member of the Russian team at next year’s Tokyo Olympics.
+Putin said there should be no similar “restrictions” on any member of the Russian team at next year’s Tokyo Olympics.

+Putin didn’t specify what potential restrictions he had in mind, though the Russian track federation remains suspended.

+If that sanction isn’t lifted by the IAAF, then only athletes who have been vetted and approved by a panel which examines their history of drug testing would be able to compete in Tokyo.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports